stagas/meryl/README.md

 More
 ----

 Meryl has more!
-You can use advanced router pattern expressions, can inject your middleware structure to meryl's easy to use middleware implementation.
+You can use advanced router pattern expressions.
+Also you can use middleware logic structure to meryl's easy to use middleware implementation.
 Here you can see more advanced example which you can find under 'examples' directory.

 	var meryl = require('meryl');